So Many Me

 Sound 9

-Graphics: Packed with detail, color and personality.
+Graphics: The visuals are packed with detail, color, and personality.

 Summary 9.0 Outstanding